Lansing Central United Methodist Church

 The Lansing Central United Methodist Church is a historic church located at 215 North Capitol Avenue in Lansing, Michigan.
 It was listed on the National Register of Historic Places in 1980 as the Central Methodist Episcopal Church.

 History

 The first meeting of Methodists in the Lansing area occurred in 1845.
-In 1861, Central Methodist Episcopal Church was officially organized, and the congregation purchased a lot on the corner of what is now Ottawa and Washington to construct a church.
-The building was completed in 1863, but was quickly outgrown by the increasing congregation.
+In 1861, Central Methodist Episcopal Church was officially organized as an offshoot of the First Methodist Episcopal Church in North Lansing, and the congregation purchased a lot on the corner of what is now Ottawa and Washington to construct a church.
+The building was completed in 1863, but was quickly outgrown by the growing congregation.
 In 1882, the church bought a lot for a new church, located on the present church site.
 A number of architects were considered, and Elijah E. Myers, the architect of the Michigan State Capitol, was finally chosen.
 H.W.
 Coddington of Kalamazoo, Michigan was chosen as the building, and construction commenced in 1889.
-Construction was completed in 1890.
+Construction was completed in 1890 with the new building being formally dedicated on April 20, 1890.

-A temple house, designed by Lee Black, was added in 1922-23.
+A 4-story temple house, designed by Lee Black, was added onto the north end of the church in 1922-23.
+The temple house included a banquet hall in the basement, with an auditorium, offices, teaching rooms, lounge, small dormitory and recreation hall which included a bowling alley and basketball court in the floors above.

+The Lansing Central Methodist Episcopal Church became Lansing Central United Methodist Church in 1968 when the national Evangelical United Brethren Church and Methodist Church (USA) merged to form the United Methodist Church.